 The SAGE survey also found that 44 percent of older LGBTQ people are “very” or “extremely" concerned that they will have to work well beyond their retirement age in order to supplement their savings, compared with 26 percent of non-LGBTQ people.

 That’s not surprising, said Jerry Chasen, SAGE director of legacy planning, in an interview.

 “Older LGBTQ people are coming from decades of discrimination in employment, in opportunity, and in financial guidance,” he said, noting that most spent the bulk of their working careers earning less than their non-LGBTQ peers.
 “The generation that is currently old are the people who have been at the forefront of the LGBT struggle for equality.
 As they age, once again and sadly, they are still the ones on the front lines of this challenge.”

 Still today, workplace discrimination for the LGBTQ community remains a challenge.

 There is no federal nondiscrimination protection in place specifically on the basis of sexual orientation or gender identity, and state laws vary widely.
-In 28 states, according to LGBTQ advocacy group Out & Equal, you can still get fired simply for being lesbian, bisexual, or gay.
-And in 30 states, you can be fired for being transgender.
+In 26 states, according to LGBTQ advocacy group Movement Advancement Project, you can still get fired simply for being lesbian, bisexual, or gay.

 While the income gap is disappearing for LGBTQ working men with comparable education, experience, and job profile, it persists for workers who identify as lesbian.
 This limits their ability to save and maximize employer matching benefits, said Jennifer Hatch, a financial advisor and owner of Christopher Street Financial in New York, which caters to LGBTQ clients.